Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README_wooden.md

 PageRank_score.json: A dictionary contains the papers and their influence score.

-ProcessBar.py: Visualize a process bar to get the project progress.

 ReducedPrediction.txt: Top 23237790 edges for link prediction in the baseline model.